mecid/mecid.github.io/_posts/2021-07-28-confirmation-dialogs-in-swiftui.md

 > To learn more about popovers and action sheets in SwiftUI, take a look at my ["Alerts, Action Sheets, Modals and Popovers in SwiftUI"](/2019/07/24/alerts-actionsheets-modals-and-popovers-in-swiftui/) post.

 The *confirmationDialog* view modifier also provides us a way to control the title visibility of the presented dialog.
-The *titleVisibility* parameter accepts an instance of *Visibility* enum with the following values: *automatic, visible, and hidden*.
+The *titleVisibility* parameter accepts an instance of *Visibility* enum with one of the following values: *automatic, visible, and hidden*.

 ```swift
 .confirmationDialog(